BlockPoll/web/README.md

 BlockPoll allows users to connect with multiple wallets - Eg: Solflare, Sollet, Phantom, etc. Users will have to connect their wallet for following operations:

 - Create Poll
-- Cast Vote on poll.
+- Cast Vote on poll

 ---